-Dental implants provide almost identical or even better functionality and aesthetics similar to that of a natural tooth.
+Dental implants provide almost identical or even better functionality and aesthetics than natural teeth.
 You will smile, laugh and eat again with confidence.
-No other dental procedure can give you a more natural look, or anchor crowns more securely.
+No other dental procedure can give you a more natural look or anchor crowns more securely.

 Dental implants act as artificial roots.
-They are surgically placed into your jaw, and are the closest substitute to natural teeth in form and function.
-Once a implant is firmly integrated into your jaw, it can be used to support single crowns, bridges or dentures.
-Whether you are missing one tooth, several teeth or all of your teeth, dental implants may be an option for you.
+They are surgically placed into your jaw and are the closest substitute to natural teeth in form and function.
+Once an implant is firmly integrated into your jaw, it can be used to support single crowns, bridges or dentures.
+Dental implants may be an option for you, whether you are missing one tooth, several or all of your teeth.

-The first step in the process is the development of an individualized dental treatment plan.
-Next, the tooth root implant, which is a small post made of titanium, is placed into the bone socket of the missing tooth.
+The first step in the process is developing an individualized dental treatment plan.
+Next, the tooth root implant, a small post made of titanium, is placed into the missing tooth’s bone socket.
 As the jawbone heals, it grows around the implanted metal post, anchoring it securely in the jaw.
 The healing process can take from 3 to 6 months.

-Once the implant has bonded to the jawbone, a small connector post – called an abutment – is attached to the post to securely hold the new tooth.
+Once the implant has bonded to the jawbone, a small connector post – called an abutment – is attached to the post to hold the new tooth securely.
 A replacement tooth, called a crown, is then attached to the abutment.

 Caring for dental implants is the same as caring for natural teeth.
 Simply follow the oral hygiene basics, which include brushing, flossing and regular dental check-ups.
-Our dentist or hygienist will show you how to keep your new teeth clean.
+Our dentist or hygienist will show you how to clean your new teeth.

 There are no relative health contra-indications to dental implants.
 Patients must be committed to good oral hygiene and regular dental visits.
-Heavy smokers, people suffering from uncontrolled chronic disorders – such as diabetes or heart disease – or patients who have had radiation therapy to the head/neck area need to be evaluated on an individual basis.
+Heavy smokers, people suffering from uncontrolled chronic disorders – such as diabetes or heart disease – or patients who have had radiation therapy to the head/neck area need to be evaluated individually.